humphd/desktop/README.md

 [8e3dbb0262fc9dd420ea1843ec9d63600dd988f4] Merge branch 'clearer-actions' of https://github.com/desktop/desktop into clearer-actions
 ```

-Here git checks out the mid-point commit (`8e3dbb0262fc9dd420ea1843ec9d63600dd988f4`) in our regression range, and tells us that there are 318 commits (about half) after this to test, which will be done within ~8 repetitions of this process.
+Here git checks out the mid-point commit (`8e3dbb0262fc9dd420ea1843ec9d63600dd988f4` from Tues Oct 30, 2018) in our regression range, and tells us that there are 318 commits (about half) after this to test, which will be done within ~8 repetitions of this process.
 Each time we switch commits during the bisect, we'll need to re-install our dependencies (they might be different for each commit), re-build the code, run the app, and then try to reproduce the bug manually.

 If our manual test surfaces the bug we mark the commit as "bad" (`git bisect bad`), otherwise "good" (`git bisect good`).
-Based on our answer, git will divide what's left in half and ask us repeat the process, until it lands on the first commit to introduce the bug.
+Based on our answer, git will divide what's left in half and ask us to repeat the process, until it lands on the first commit to introduce the bug.

 The process will look something like this: